No Time to Chill

 No Time to Chill is the fifth studio album by German band Scooter.
 It was released on 20 July 1998.
 It contains three singles, "How Much Is the Fish?", "We Are the Greatest/I Was Made for Lovin' You" and "Call Me Mañana".
 It is the first album featuring Axel Coon.

+The booklet for the album was photographed inside the Wasserturm Hamburg-Winterhude by Holger Roschlaub.
+Today, the building houses the Planetarium Hamburg.

+The album was re-released on LP on 29 January 2022, which was available on black and green LP, with the green coloured vinyl being limited to 500 copies.